MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 #### This adoption guidance

-Whether you are taking a risk approach or defensive approach (or both), use this Zero Trust adoption guidance as a starting point and prioritize the work based on your organization’s priorities.
+Whether you are taking a risk approach or defensive approach (or both), use the Zero Trust adoption guidance in this article as a starting point and prioritize the work based on your organization’s priorities.
 This guidance provides a systematic approach to applying the principles of Zero Trust.
 It’s based on fortifying the most common targets attackers use to gain access to an environment (identities and devices) as well as applying protections to your internal environment (like least privileged access and network segmentation) to prevent or limit the damage of a breach.

 #### Your current organization and resource strengths